 - You don't need GPU acceleration.
 I successfully edit UHD video in VEGAS without it using my Intel i7-5960X processor, and there are other alternatives to speed things up such as proxy editing.

-- AMD Vega is due for release in the first half of 2017 and may perform very well with VEGAS.
+- AMD Vega is due for release in 2017 and may perform very well with VEGAS.

 - There are some reports of NVIDIA drivers improving in terms of OpenCL performance (example 1, example 2).